swiftype/app-search-rails-tutorial/README.md

 ```

 One thing to note is that, for the purposes of this tutorial, we're making these calls from within the callback.
 Generally, you'd want to do the actual work of calling a third party service asynchronously, from within a job.
-This way requests to your application don't have to wait on them.
+This way requests to your application don't have to wait on their own requests to third party services.
 If you aren't familiar with asynchronous job services, take a look at the [ActiveJob](http://guides.rubyonrails.org/active_job_basics.html) framework provided by Rails.

 Now, just to make sure things are working as expected, lets fire up a `rails console` and make a small change to a gem, and see that it is indexed.